poiu-de/coat/site/content/docs/user_guide/04_supported_types.md

 ```

 As support for primitive types is directly implemented and not via
-Converter it is currently not possible to override the parsing of primitve
+Converter it is currently not possible to override the parsing of primitive
-types with a custom converter.
+types with a custom Converter.
 If different parsing of such types is
 necessary the corresponding object type must be used and a Converter for
-that type written (e. g. a Converter(Integer)).
+that type written (e. g. a `Converter<Integer>`).

 ### Currently unsupported types